brandur/sorg/content/fragments/the-cost-of-manga.md

 After a visit yesterday to Kinokuniya, San Francisco's Japanese bookstore and looking at the prices on manga volumes, it got me to thinking how much it would actually cost to read one of these series back to front.
-At an average of $10 a volume, One Piece would cost $8,200 to read, and Fairly Tail $5,500.
+At an average of $10 a volume, One Piece would cost $8,200 to read, and Fairy Tail $5,500.
 Prices will vary depeding on where you source the books from; they'll be more expensive at real-world stores ($11), and may be discounted on Amazon ($5 for more recent One Piece volumes), but they're roughly right.